wedodge89/python-playground/documentation/data-types.md

 **dict**-Dictionary.
 Both a data type and a data structure.
 A dictionary is denoted by {} and made of one or more key-value pairs.

 **tuple**-Tuple.
 Essentially an immutable list.
 This immutability increases performance.
 Denoted by ().

+**set**-Set.
+Unordered collections of unique objects.
+Denoted by {}, but does not use key-value pairs like dictionaries.